MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 **Work Around: **
 If multiple endpoints need to be exposed by a container, use NAT port mapping.

+### Windows containers are not getting IPs
+If you're connecting to the windows server containers with DHCP VM Switches it's possible for the container host to recieve an IP wwhile the containers do not.

+The containers get a 169.254.***.*** address.

+**Work around:**
+This is a side effect of sharing the kernel.
+All containers affectively have the same mac address.

+Enable MAC address spoofing on the container host.

 --------------------------

 ## Application compatibility